 My Wild Mushroom And Spinach Lasagna video will take you through a shortened version of this recipe.
 No one wants to watch an entire video from start to finish on making a Lasagna.
 To keep the video short and sweet, I decided to prepare all the components for the lasagna in advance.
 While generally going through the steps the video really concentrates on the assembly and the cooking process.

 The picture above is one that shows the lasagna after it’s rested for 20 minutes.
 The picture below is after the entire casserole dish has been refrigerated overnight and a slice was cut.
 You can see a big difference in the presentation.
 Truth be told, I think lasagna is always better the second day.

-If you’d like to check out some more of my cooking videos, visit my channel called Always Home-Cooked, or click the link below.
+If you’d like to check out some more of my cooking videos, visit my channel called, Always Home-Cooked.

 Prep Time: 35 minutes

 Cook Time: 1 hour